To Cite This Work

 Homer as Model for The Ancient Library: Metaphors of Corpus and Cosmos

-In using the expression “Classical model,” I have in mind the prestige of the Classics.
+§2.
+In using the expression “Classical model,” I have in mind a model for actually creating the Classics.
 By “Classics” here I refer not to any current general definition but to ideas that took shape in the specific historical contexts of centers of learning that flourished in the Greek-speaking world around the fourth through the second centuries BC.

 A) the Lyceum or Peripatos in Athens, as shaped in the fourth century by Aristotle and by his successor, Theophrastus

 B) the Library at the Mouseion or Museum, “the sacred precinct of the Muses,” in Alexandria, as sponsored by the dynasty of the Lagidai (that is, the Ptolemies) in the third and the second centuries